UnicoLab/FlowyML/docs/QUICK_REFERENCE.md

-# 🚀 UniFlow Quick Reference
+# 🚀 FlowyML Quick Reference

 > [!NOTE]
-> **What this page is**: A cheat sheet for common UniFlow commands and patterns.
+> **What this page is**: A cheat sheet for common FlowyML commands and patterns.
 Perfect for bookmarking.
 >
 > **When to use it**: You know what you want to do, you just need the syntax.